ehsteve/roentgen/README.rst

 .. end-badges

-A Python package for the quantitative analysis of the interaction of energetic photons with matter (x-rays and gamma-rays).
-This package is named after one of the discoverers of X-rays, [Wilhelm Röntgen](https://en.wikipedia.org/wiki/Wilhelm_Röntgen), who also gave these energetic photons their name.
+A Python package for the quantitative analysis of the interaction of energetic x-rays with matter.
+This package is named after one of the discoverers of X-rays, Wilhelm Rontgen.

 Installation
 ============